digitalurban/Presto_MQTT_Display/README.md

 # MQTT Message Display with Word Wrapping on Presto Display

-This repository contains Python code designed to display messages received via MQTT on a [Presto Display](https://pimoroni.com).
+This repository contains Python code designed to display messages received via MQTT on a [Beta Presto Display](https://shop.pimoroni.com/products/presto?variant=54894104019323).
 It includes a feature to word-wrap messages, ensuring text stays within the screen boundaries.

 ## Features